stew/pouli/README.md

 An Object Pool.
 A shared repository of reusable, "expensive" objects which can be borrowed.

+Currently version 0.1 because it is awesome and battle-tested, and ready for massive worry free deployments.

 # Creating a pool:

 In order to create a pool, we need to provide an instance of the